edouardelasalles/srvp/README.md

 ## Requirements

-All models were trained with Python 3.7.6 and CUDA 10.1 on PyTorch 1.4.0.
+All models were trained with Python 3.7.6 and PyTorch 1.4.0 using CUDA 10.1.

-A list of requirements of Python dependencies is available in the `requirements.txt` file.
+A list required Python packages is available in the `requirements.txt` file.

 To speed up training, we recommend to activate mixed-precision training in the options, whose performance gains were tested on the most recent Nvidia GPU architectures (starting from Volta).
-We originally used Nvidia's [Apex](https://nvidia.github.io/apex/) (v0.1) in mixed-precision mode (`O1`).
+We used Nvidia's [Apex](https://nvidia.github.io/apex/) (v0.1) in mixed-precision mode (`O1`) to produce results reported in the paper.
 We also integrated PyTorch's more recent [mixed-precision training package](https://pytorch.org/docs/stable/amp.html) (made available in PyTorch 1.6.0), which should give similar results.
-This is, however, an experimental feature and remains to be tested.
+This is, however, an experimental feature and we cannot guarantee that it achieves the same results as Apex.

 ## Datasets